zyweng2pku/FSWBC/README.md

 An extension version of AAAI 2020: Efficient Querying from Weighted Binary Codes.

 ## Overview ##
-This method is a fast nearest neighbor search method on binary codes in weighted Hamming space based on the multi-index tables[1].
+This method is a fast nearest neighbor search framework (FSWBC.cpp) on binary codes in weighted Hamming space based on the multi-index tables[1].
+Also, we design a single multi-index hash table (FSWBC_single.cpp) to replace multi-index hash tables, which can reduce the practical storage cost.

 ## Building ##
 Requisites: C++